 Alan is a third generation optometrist, a member of the Royal College of Optometrists and a Fellow of the American Academy of Optometry.
 He served three terms as President of the Contact Lens Society of South Africa, two terms as President of the New Zealand Society of Contact Lens Practitioners (now CCLS) and was honoured by an inaugural fellowship.
-He is a consultant to the international contact lens industry and author of the monthly columns In Contact and Saks on Eyes.
+He is a consultant to the international contact lens industry and author of the monthly columns In Contact (NZ Optics) and Saks on Eyes (InsightNews Australia).
 Alan lectures and presents keynote presentations around the world at international conferences.
 Alan served on the editorial boards of the journals; International Contact Lens Clinic and The South African Optometrist.

-Alan has been fortunate to have been mentored by some of the world’s pioneers and respected educators in the profession.
-His father Sid Saks continues to this day, a sterling career spanning sixty one years in practice.
+Alan has been fortunate to have been mentored by some of the world's pioneers and respected educators in the profession.
+His father Sid Saks continues to this day, a sterling career spanning sixty-three years in practice.
 Sid was an early contact lens specialist for whom he holds great respect and is thankful for his passing on of his expansive experience, knowledge and skills.
-Alan also credits Des Fonn a highly respected international educator who taught Alan contact lenses at optometry school, supervised an award winning* final year thesis and instilled some of the passion and skills he has for contact lenses, education, presenting and conference organising.
+Alan also credits Des Fonn a highly respected international educator who taught Alan contact lenses at optometry school, supervised an award winning* final year thesis, and instilled some of the passion and skills he has for contact lenses, education, presenting and conference organising.